 Located just off-shore from the Kona airport, Manta Ray Heaven / Garden Eel cove is just one of the 3 popular manta ray dive sites on the Big Island.

 There are a total of 3 manta ray snorkel and dive sites on the Big Island.
 Click one on the map for distances to the site.
 Most operators will leave from Honokohau Harbor.

 Manta Ray Sites on The Big island

-Manta Ray Heaven / Garden Eel cove is easily the best manta ray dive site because Keahole point blocks the southern swell that is typical in the summer.
-It also has plenty of moorings so most boats can tie up.
+Manta Ray Heaven / Garden Eel cove is easily the best manta ray dive site because Keahole point to the south blocks the southern swell that is typical in the summer.
+It also has plenty of moorings so most boats can tie up near the campfire.
 It is also the best topographically with a ‘campfire’ that companies have set up so divers can gather around and view the mantas together.
 This means everyone gets a good show versus Manta Village where the rays are fewer and can be more fragmented.
 This means if you’re not in place and paying attention when a manta comes around you might miss it!

 Kona Honu Divers has been committed only going to this site since 2018.
 Since then a few other operators has committed to only visiting this site seeing the benefit to the safety and environment that it offers.
 Sometimes we’re the only boat out there and we get a spectacular show all to ourselves!